Oblutack/HTTP-Server/README.md

 - **HTTP/1.1 Request Parsing:** Manually parses the request line to extract the HTTP method, path, and version.
 - **Static File Serving:** Reads and serves HTML files from a `/static` directory on the local filesystem.
 - **Basic Routing:** Implements a simple router to serve different content based on the requested path (`/`, `/about`, etc.) and returns a custom 404 page for unknown routes.
+- **JSON API Endpoint:** Includes a simple API at `/api/time` that returns the current server time in JSON format.
 - **Clean Code Structure:** The project is organized following Go's best practices, with a clear separation between the application's entry point (`/cmd`) and its core logic (`/internal`).

 ## Core Concepts Explored